c-blake/cron/test/testRes.md

 nVidia GPU running Linux 6.2.8.
 Idle means no X11/etc. and all system demons are SIGSTOPed (but I was too lazy to unplug the network).

-[^2]: 1ms is not unlike original cronds written in a naive 5GHz vs. 5MHz sense, 6-way superscalar, ~10 core sense.
+[^2]: 1 ms is roughly like aboriginal cronds on 1-core non-superscalar 5MHz CPUs
+just naively scaled by 60,000X { 5GHz/5MHz\*6-way superscalar\*10 core }.

-[^3]: An early lesson in all systems programming is that more contention yields a lot more complexity in system dynamics, however here Load3 is both heavier & simpler than Load2.
+[^3]: An early lesson in all systems programming is that more contention tends to yield more complexity in system dynamics, however here Load3 is both heavier & simpler than Load2.

 [^4]: Also, you rarely *want* to hibernate a laptop for a weekend and then have